berikzayniddinov/registration-login-system/README.md

 ## **Features**
 - User registration with plain-text password storage.
 - User login with validation.
+- Main page with links to the registration and login pages.
 - Frontend pages for registration and login.

 ---